 Think Disney World is just for kids?
 Definitely not!
 I’ve been to Walt Disney World quite a few times in my life, and at all different ages.
 This last time was the first without my parents, and my sister and I planned it ourselves.
 We had the best time in Disney World as adults, but it wasn’t without planning and careful execution.

 It is such a different process when you’re the one planning vs just along for the ride.
 I definitely learned a lot, so I’m happy to share the best parts of our trip and the things I wish we did differently.
 I went on this trip with my sister; Megan, her roommate; Kat, and my boyfriend; Kale.
 If at all possible, keep it to even numbers.
 It was Megan’s Birthday and Kat’s first time there.
 If you’re celebrating anything in the parks, you’ll want to grab buttons at guest services!
-Megan got so many birthday wishes over the weekend, she said it was great!
+Megan got so many birthday wishes over the weekend, and she loved it!

 First thing is first, and I cannot stress this enough, GET THE APP!
 The app will be your map, fast pass, tickets, dinner reservations, ride planner, and so much more.
 I highly recommend getting it as soon as you decide to go.
 We even bought our tickets through it!